Skip to main content

 Workflow Automation

-• Assignment Rules: Automatically assign records based on access policies
+• Assignment Rules: Automatically assign records based on access policies; when individual or group assignee auto-sharing is enabled, assignees automatically gain record access

 Reporting and Analytics